 Diving can have negative environmental impacts.
-For reefs already experiencing the effects of warming and acidifying oceans, more frequent and stronger storms and sea-level rise, intense and poorly managed diving has the potential to weaken the health of the ecosystem to be less resilient to those larger scale threats.
-One errant fin kick that breaks a coral may not seem like a lot but consider all the divers that visit a dive site over the course of a year and it will suddenly start to add up!
+For reefs already experiencing the effects of warming and acidifying oceans, more frequent and stronger storms and sea-level rises, intense and poorly managed diving has the potential to weaken the health of the ecosystem so its less resilient to those larger scale threats.
+One errant fin kick that breaks a coral may not seem like a lot but consider all the divers that visit a dive site over the course of a year and it will suddenly start to add up.

-It may seem innocent, maybe even ‘helpful’ and is usually with pieces of bread.
+It may seem innocent, or even helpful to feed fish with pieces of bread.
 Provisioning (feeding) is an easy alternative for fish, but unfortunately they become reliant on the practice.
 Apart from the lack of nutritional value of bread, this act leads them to forgo their natural food source, throwing the finely balanced food web out of whack.
 A common group of species that take advantage of fish feeding are damselfish, many of which graze on the algae that competes with coral for space and light.
 Without the pressure from the grazers, a reef can shift from high coral cover to an algae dominated state.
 Which would you prefer to dive in?

-Buying souvenirs?
-Avoid shells and other ocean products.
-The Molluscs that make those shells have vital roles to play in marine ecosystems, like grazing algae to prevent overgrowth on reefs, not to mention when broken down these shells replenish sand and maintain the chemical balance in the ocean that is being altered by ocean acidification.
+If you do buy souvenirs, avoid shells and other ocean products.
+The molluscs that make those shells have a vital role to play in marine ecosystems, like grazing algae to prevent overgrowth on reefs, not to mention when broken down these shells replenish sand and maintain the chemical balance in the ocean which is being altered by ocean acidification.
 The international trade in seashells is huge, and each decision you make not to be part of that makes a difference.